Readygaga/Port-waterway-MLworkshop-RL-routing/README.md

 # RLforFishingRouting
 Use reinforcement learning to train agent to optimize fishing route.
-The case is pretty simple, do please do not over think it.
+The case is pretty simple, so please do not over think it.
 The training environment is deterministic, so you basically know the optimal solution by hand calculation.
 The case is to show you that a trained agent can do the same task and give you the correct answer.

 # Steps to get the code running

-Step 1: Install libraries from the requirements.txt using pip or whatever way you like.
+Step 1: Install libraries from the requirements.txt by typing command pip install requirements.txt or in whatever way you like.

 Step 2: Go to Training_testing.py to test the virtual environment, train an agent, test the performance of a trained agent.
 Animation will show up a while after clicking run to test an environment or to run some episodes to see the performance of a trained agent.